-The nice thing about the W Trek is you have a variety of ways to hike it.
-The challenge is picking your route and finding all the information on the camps!
-We decided to stop in at each Refugio along the way and checked out their facilities.
-Camps and refugios along the W Trek are operated either by Fantastico Sur or Vertice Patagonia so you will have to book them independently using two websites.
+The nice thing about the W Trek in Torres Del Paine is that you have a variety of ways to hike it.
+The challenge is picking your route and finding all the information on the campsites or lodges.
+We stopped in at each W Trek Refugio and checked out their facilities.
+Campsites and lodges along the W Trek are operated either by Fantastico Sur or Vertice Patagonia, so you will have to book them independently using two websites.

-We completed the W Trek from West to East, tenting and with full board so we did not see the beds/dorms or spend much time in the camp kitchens.
+We completed the W Trek from west to east and camped at the Refugios with our own tent.
+We chose a full-board meal plan, which included breakfast and dinner at the lodges and a packed lunch to bring on our hike.
+We did not see the beds/dorms or spend much time in the camp kitchens.
 Overall the food was better than expected with some Refugios serving burgers and pizza for an extra fee.